 Little self-correction when instability occurs.
 They keep on going down until they hit the ground.

 Cannot easily hold antennas vertical in changing wind conditions, due to the body of the balloon changing angle as the wind speed increases.

-Kingfisher net-curtain balloon plus small payload is unable to fly in 30 mph winds & crashes repeatedly onto a shed damaging the roof.
+Kingfisher net curtain balloon plus small payload is unable to fly in 30 mph winds and crashes repeatedly onto a shed, damaging the roof.